 Commonly referred to as greywater, water that comes out of a washing machine, bathroom sink, or shower can be reused in the home if appropriately treated.
 Greywater treatment systems can be installed in a home for as little as $1,000 or close to $20,000 for a more advanced unit.

-Treatment systems filter out harmful bacteria and chemicals so that your recycled water is perfect for gardening or flushing a toilet.
+Treatment systems like a whole house filter take out harmful bacteria, heavy metals, and chemicals so that your recycled water is perfect for gardening or flushing a toilet.
 If treated thoroughly, greywater is also safe for drinking.
+This, however, depends on the water’s chemistry (there are higher and lower quality water sources).

 Blackwater, which is water from the toilet or even the kitchen sink, should never be reused.
 It has come into contact with more severe contaminants, and a home-based greywater system does not have the necessary capabilities to make black water potable.